Jessica Edwards (footballer)

-Jessica 'Jess' Edwards (born 20 September 1989) is a former Australian rules footballer who played for in the AFL Women's (AFLW).
+Jessica 'Jess' Edwards (born 20 September 1989) is a former Australian rules footballer who played for in the AFL Women's (AFLW) between 2019 and 2021.

 Early life

 Edwards was raised in South Australia.
 Edwards began playing Ladies' Gaelic football as a junior.
 In 2016 Edwards switched codes and played with the Wandsworth Demons in AFL London before moving to Australia in 2017.
 Edwards moved to Adelaide and captained North Adelaide Football Club women's team in the SAWFL in 2017.
 In 2018 Edwards captained the Adelaide University to the SAWFL Grand Final and captained Collingwood in the VFL Women's competition (VFLW) in 2018.
 Edwards was drafted by Carlton with the 42nd pick overall in the 2018 AFLW draft.

-AFLW Career
+AFLW career

 Edwards debuted in the opening round of the 2019 season and played in the 2019 AFL Women's Grand Final.

+Edwards returned to Adelaide in 2022 and won a SANFLW premiership with North Adelaide as captain.
+She retired following the 2024 SANFLW season.